 1st Generation (CX430) | 2022 2023 2024 | 2021 |

-Remember, more recalls and complaints usually mean less dependability.
+Remember, more recalls and grievances usually mean less reliability.
 It’s simple math, folks.

-Now, let’s delve into the specifics of the best and worst years.
+Now, let’s examine the specifics of the finest and worst years.

 Best & Worst Years for Ford Bronco Sport 1st Generation (2021-Present)

 The Ford Bronco Sport hit the trails running in 2021, bringing a fresh face to the compact SUV market.
-But as with any new model, some years shine brighter than others.
-Let’s pop the hood on this first generation and see which years are trail-ready champions and which ones might leave you stuck in the mud.
+But as with any recent model, some years shine brighter than others.
+Let’s pop the hood on this initial generation and see which years are trail-ready champions and which ones might leave you stranded in the dirt.

 Ready to uncover why?
 Let’s dive in!